lunelson/sass-list-maps/README.md

 ###### Install it

-Sass List-Maps can now be installed as a Bower component or a gem (Compass extension) as alternative to cloning, downloading or cutting and pasting from this repo:
+Sass List-Maps can be installed as a Bower component or a gem (Compass extension) as alternative to cloning, downloading or cutting and pasting from this repo:

 ```sh
 # installation with bower